nychealth/coronavirus-data/totals/Readme.md

 ### antibody-by-poverty.csv

 This file contains person-level information on antibody testing: the number of people who received a test, the number of people with positive results, the percentage of people tested who tested positive, and the rate of testing per 100,000 people, stratified by ZCTA-level neighborhood poverty group in NYC (low, medium, high, very high).
-Please see the notes section for a description of methods for determining neighborhood poverty ([Poverty Groups](https://github.com/nychealth/coronavirus-data#poverty-groups)), and the different categories of COVID-19 tests ([Types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing)).
+Please see the key technical notes section for a description of methods for determining neighborhood poverty ([Poverty Groups](https://github.com/nychealth/coronavirus-data#poverty-groups)), and the different categories of COVID-19 tests ([Types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#laboratory-testing)).

 Indicators include: